Made at the Market

 —Jose Gonzalez

-The time spent alone at the market on those afternoons added to the alienation Jose felt as the only Latino student in his class.
+The time spent alone at the market on those afternoons added to the alienation Jose felt as the only Latino student in his classes.
 Though his classmates worked to include him, he felt that he didn’t fit in with the cliques who all came from higher end schools together and attended the same churches.
 Jose believed this separation from other kids his age stunted his social growth and desire to interact with others.

 “Me, as a 12 year old experiencing that moment— friends are playing basketball or baseball or dodgeball; I don't know what kids do and I didn't participate in it.”